babel/website/docs/helper-environment-visitor.md

 }
 ```

-`"FunctionDeclaration|..."` is a really long string, so it is not maintainable.
+`"FunctionDeclaration|..."` is a really long string and can be difficult to maintain.
 We can
-improve that using the [FunctionParent](types.md#functionparent) alias:
+shorten it by using the [FunctionParent](types.md#functionparent) alias:

 ```js title="Revision 3: replace-top-level-this-plugin.js"
 module.exports = (api) => {